Manual Installation Guide

 One must of course buy a copy of Morrowind and install OpenMW.

-Once you have Morrowind installed you will need to decide whether you want to install the latest stable version of OpenMW, or the latest development build.
+Once you have Morrowind installed, you will need to decide whether you want to install the latest stable version of OpenMW, or the latest development build.
 The development build may be in the early stages of development and may have bugs.
 If you decide to use the development build, however, you can opt-in to several mods that take advantage of the latest features in development.
-You can always find the list mods that require the development build using the Tags link on the bottom of every page on the site.
+You can find the list of mods that require the development build here.

 OpenMW Stable installer instructions: